-This post covers things to do in January in New Orleans, including a top 10 list, some free activities, things to do at night as well as with kids and events.
-It is updated for 2019.
+This post covers things to do in January in New Orleans, including free, nighttime, as well as family-friendly activities and events, updated for 2020.

 TOP 10 EVENTS AND THINGS TO DO IN JANUARY